 I also attend South African Psychoanalytical Initiative (SAPI) and Institute for Psychodynamic Child Psychotherapy (IPCP) events and training programmes.

-Specialising in: Anxiety disorder, depression, life changes, loss/grief, personality disorders, play therapy, and trauma.
+Specialising in: Anxiety disorder, depression, life changes, loss/grief, personality disorders, and trauma.

 Working in: English and Afrikaans.